 - Avoid tanning – tanning of any kind (outdoors or tanning beds) damages your skin, not to mention increase your risk of skin cancer.

 If you have breakouts of what you think is acne under your arms, on your groin, or beneath your breasts, it might be hidradenitis suppurativa (HS) instead.
 HS is a long-term disease of the skin that often looks like everyday acne.
 Though not life-threatening, thick scars on your skin can develop as a result of HS, affecting you psychologically and even physically.
 To learn more about hidradenitis suppurativa please visit AAD.org or contact us in one of our locations in Arizona, Nevada, and California.

-Want to Know More about Acne?
+Want to Know More about Pimple Treatment?
 West Dermatology Has Answers

 Acne comes in many forms and, if ignored, can disrupt your life.
 Although over-the-counter treatments can be effective for mild cases, more severe cases need the attention of a professional medical dermatologist.
 You have a wide range of acne treatment options to choose from, so don’t hesitate to contact West Dermatology in Arizona, Nevada, and California today for a consultation.